d4l3k/starry/README.md

 LogFile: This is the path to the log file location.
 If you leave this blank it will append ".log" to the ServerPath.
 ServerAddress: Address that the Starbound server can be connected to at.
 ProxyAddress: The address that Starry binds to.
 This should probably be left as is.
 Password: A password for remote admin access.
+Not used ATM.
+Will be used for the web interface.
 MOTD: A message to display to users upon connection.
 Leave blank to disable.
 Admins: A list of admins.
 Can be added to using 'addadmin' and 'deladmin'.
-The only thing "admin" status gives you is green text in chat.
 Bans: Leave this as is unless you know what you are doing.
 This is used by Starry to save the bans.
 ```